Find out what happens when you return from studying abroad, including details about marks and degree classifications.

 - voluntary or integrated year abroad - the board meets at the end of October.

-The mark you receive for a study abroad year will appear on your Sussex transcript, including where the study abroad year is failed (unless you withdraw from the study abroad year before the end of week 3 in semester 1).
+The mark or pass/fail outcome you receive for a study abroad year will appear on your Sussex transcript, including where the study abroad year is failed (unless you withdraw from the study abroad year before the end of week 3 in semester 1).

 Degree classification